7×57mm Mauser: Cartridge dimensions

 The 7×57mm cartridge has 3.90 ml (60 grains H_{2}O) cartridge case capacity.
 The exterior shape of the case was designed to promote reliable case feeding and extraction in bolt-action rifles and machine guns alike, under extreme conditions.

 7×57mm maximum C.I.P. cartridge dimensions.
 All sizes in millimeters (mm).

 Americans would define the shoulder angle at alpha/2 ≈ 20.55 degrees.
 The common rifling twist rate for this cartridge is 220 mm (1 in 8.66 in), 4 grooves, diameter of lands = 6.98 mm, diameter of grooves = 7.24 mm, land width = 3.90 mm and the primer type is large rifle.

-European 7 mm cartridges all have 7.24 mm (0.285 in) grooves diameter.
-American 7 mm cartridges have 7.21 mm (0.284 in) grooves diameter.
+European 7 mm cartridges all have 7.24 mm (0.285 in)-diameter grooves.
+American 7 mm cartridges have 7.21 mm (0.284 in)-diameter grooves.

 According to the official C.I.P.
-(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the 7×57mm case can handle up to 390.00 MPa P_{max} piezo pressure.
-In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
+(Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings, the 7×57mm case can handle up to 390.00 MPa P_{max} piezo pressure.
+In C.I.P. regulated countries every rifle-cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.

 The SAAMI maximum average pressure (MAP) for this cartridge is 51000 psi piezo pressure or 46,000 CUP.
 This lower specification is in deference to the Remington Rolling block rifles that may still be in circulation.
 Concerns regarding the early Mauser rifles such as the models 93 and 95 are misplaced, as the original ammunition issued with the M93 Spanish Mauser produced an average pressure of 50,370 CUP in those rifles.